moloewe-leuphana/moloewe-leuphana.github.io/docs/02-user-interface.md

 Controller mode is selected for the moderators' tablet, where she/he can switch between the displayed slides.

 :::info A presentation will not launch until the controller mode is started.
-To begin a presentation, first start your presentation screens in Presentation Mode (the message "Please wait for the presentation to start" will appear) and then start the controller screen (i.e. moderators' tablet) in controller mode.
+To launch a presentation, first start your presentation screens (the message "Please wait for the presentation to start" will appear) and then start the controller screen.
 :::info

 ### 4.4 From Start